- What is Conditional Admission to Pharmacy (CAP) status?

 High school students who are awarded CAP status will have the security and comfort in knowing that, provided they meet the conditions for maintaining their CAP status and are successful in the interview process in second year, they are assured a place within the PharmD program at the University of Waterloo.
 With CAP status, students will be able to participate in some social and educational activities organized by the School and the Waterloo Society of Pharmacy Students (SOPhS).
 This will enable CAP students to learn more about the degree program and the profession of Pharmacy.
 In addition, School of Pharmacy staff will act as resources to CAP students, to guide them toward successful admission into the Pharmacy program.

 Yes.
 All students who are awarded CAP status must take their first two years of science studies at Waterloo.
-If students choose to attend another university for their pre-Pharmacy studies, they will be eligible to apply for the School of Pharmacy in the usual manner.
+If students choose to attend another institution for their pre-Pharmacy studies, they will be eligible to apply for the School of Pharmacy in the usual manner.

 Students who earn CAP status must complete the academic requirements for admission to Pharmacy by the end of the Winter (January – April) term of their second academic year.
 Waterloo undergraduate science degree programs which allow students to meet this condition are: Life Sciences – with Biology as the subject of major interest; Life Sciences – with Biomedical Sciences as the subject of major interest; or Honours Science.
 Students are responsible for ensuring that, when selecting electives from within these degree programs, they take all of the courses required for admission to Pharmacy by the end of Year Two.
 Academic advisors will provide guidance and support in this regard.
 If students decide to enrol in programs other than those listed above, they will be eligible to apply for the School of Pharmacy in the usual manner.